01 of 10

 Add a Mesh or Newspaper Barrier

 Once you have finished putting in your drainage holes, you will need a barrier to keep the soil in and let water out.
 You can use plastic window screening or a newspaper.
 Cut out your barrier so that it is big enough to cover all of your holes.
 Then lay the screening or newspaper on the bottom and up the sides of your pool.Continue to 6 of 10 below.

 Smooth out the soil in your garden planter and pat it down gently.
 You want your soil to be loose, but you also want an even surface.

 You can plant any flower or vegetable that doesn’t have deep roots.

-Once you have planted your seeds, you’ll want to give your garden a deep watering, preferably until water runs out the bottom of your garden planter.
-It’s important, particularly at this point, not to use a harsh stream of water that will disturb your seeds or wash them away.
-Either use a watering can with a rose attachment or a garden hose with an attachment that will provide a gentle spray.Continue to 9 of 9 below.
+Once you have planted your seeds, you will want to give your garden a deep watering, preferably until water runs out the bottom of your garden planter.
+It is important, particularly at this point, not to use a harsh stream of water that will disturb your seeds or wash them away.
+Either use a watering can with a rose attachment or a garden hose with an attachment that will provide a gentle spray.Continue to 10 of 10 below.